-We employed a semi-structured interview, conducted among 25 informants.
-Fifteen of our informants are young working adults and 10 of our informants are students in Public and Private Universities in Malaysia.
-12 Muslim and 13 non-Muslim informants from diverse ethnic and religious backgrounds participated in this study.
-All of them are aged between 21-33 years old.
-They are the young generation, who tend to socialised and dine out frequently (Regine 2011).
+A semi-structured interview was conducted among 25 informants.
+Fifteen of them are young working adults and 10 are students in public and private universities in Malaysia.
+Of these, 12 Muslim and 13 non-Muslim informants from diverse ethnic and religious backgrounds participated in this study.
+All of them are aged between 21 and 33 years old.
+They are the young generation, who tend to socialise and dine out frequently (Regine 2011).